 At Rated People, we not only care about quality, local tradesmen, we also care about local communities.
 We like to do our bit for society and get involved as much as we can, whether that means fundraising for charitable organisations, offering sponsorships or setting up a new service to help train the next generation of tradesmen.

-Here are some of the activities that have kept us busy over the past two years.
+Here are some of the activities that have kept us busy over the past few years:

 Rated Apprenticeships is an introductory service set up to provide a platform for tradesmen and apprentices to connect.
 Its aim is to help apprentices who are looking for a career in a trade to learn from established professionals.
 Tradesmen, by invitation only, can post vacancies to which aspiring apprentices can apply.
 Apprentices can browse these job vacancies and contact the tradesmen that they would like to work with.
 They can also place their own advertisements, describing their ideal apprenticeship along with details about their past education and qualifications.